connellsharp/ConnellsBlog/_posts/2023-08-01-the-only-agile-meetings-you-need.md

 Then, in 2020, we all went remote, and a lot of us stayed at least partly remote.
 Now we continue these categories of meetings and miss the essentials.

-After working: in Scrum, Kanban, several hybrids of those, and startup-cowboy-totally-making-it-up-as-we-go; in an office, fully remote, some hybrid of those; in one timezone, with people 2-3 hours ahead, 5-8 hours behind; with and without outsourcing; as a developer, tech lead, even playing the Product Owner role for one year; I've come to the opinion that you only need **two meetings**:
+After working: in Scrum, Kanban, several hybrids of those, startup cowboy totally-making-it-up-as-we-go; in an office, fully remote, some hybrid of those; in one timezone, with people 2-3 hours ahead, 5-8 hours behind; with and without outsourcing; as a developer, tech lead, even playing the Product Owner role for one year; I've come to the opinion that you only need **two meetings**:

 ## 1. Daily Team Sync